bertofurth/Seagate-Central-Utils/screen/README-screen.md

     screen -S my-session

-Once screen is running new screens can be created by pressing "Control-a" followed by "c".
+Once screen is running, new screens can be created by pressing "Control-a" followed by "c".

 Most screen commands are "Ctrl-a" followed by a key.
 Some other